CalCoRE/extech_site_src/_posts/2014-05-24-New-DeltaTick-Materials.md

 ---
 layout: post
 title: New DeltaTick Resources
-shortform: The DeltaTick simulation toolkit and associated tutorials are now available.
+shortform: Tutorials, resources, downloads and videos are now available for the DeltaTick simulation toolkit.
+Learn more...
 featured: dt.png
 project: DeltaTick
 ---